 Once on board, ESAs are not allowed to:

 - Let your ESA out of their kennel

 - Must not be placed by exit row seats

 Once you’re on the airplane, your ESA has a few different seating options.
-If they’re staying with you in a cabin, then they should be sitting quietly by your feet.
+If they’re staying with you in a cabin, then they should be sitting quietly in their kennel by your feet.

 Prepare Your ESA for Flight!

 Aside from all the paperwork, you will want to make sure your emotional support animal has the most comfortable trip they can.
 Less stress for them equals less stress for you too!

 Flying and transiting through busy airports can be an overwhelming experience for any passengers, let alone an animal who may not have done it before.